 - Franchisor earnings claims, if any

-If you are a potential franchisee, an experienced franchise attorney can help you understand the significance of the details in the FDD.
-If you are a franchisor in need of FDD drafting, review and registration state filings, High Swartz LLP can make sure that your FDD complies with all of the FTC and state specific requirements in the states in which you wish to operate.
+If you are a potential franchisee, an experienced franchise lawyer can help you understand the significance of the details in the FDD.
+On the other hand, if you are a franchisor in need of FDD drafting, review and registration state filings, our attorneys can make sure that your FDD complies with all of the FTC and state-specific requirements in the states in which you wish to operate.

-“Never fall in love with a deal.”
-That is what we tell our clients.
+"Never fall in love with a deal."
+That's what our attorneys tell our clients.
 If it looks too good to be true, it probably is.
-A franchise agreement rarely says what you think it does, so it is better to get to the heart of the details before it is too late.
-What most people entering into a franchise agreement don’t know is that most of the time the terms are negotiable.
+Consequently, a franchise agreement rarely says what you think it does, so it is better to get to the heart of the details before it is too late.
+Unfortunately, most people entering a franchise agreement don't know that the terms are negotiable most of the time.

-Franchise agreements, which are drafted by the franchisor, set the terms and conditions that will govern the franchisee’s ownership and operation of the franchise.
-We assist prospective franchisees by drafting, negotiating and reviewing franchise agreements and agreement terms, including:
+Franchise agreements, drafted by the franchisor, set the terms and conditions that will govern the franchisee's ownership and operation.
+As a result, our franchise lawyers assist prospective franchisees by drafting, negotiating, and reviewing franchise agreements and agreement terms, including: